prateekpunetha/prateekpunetha.dev/content/software-i-use.md

 - **rclone**: Command line program for managing files over cloud storage.
 Yes, a Swiss army knife of cloud storage.

 - **youtube-dl**: CLI tool for downloading youtube videos.
 Can download youtube playlists or even an entire youtube channel.
 It also supports downloading from many other [websites](https://ytdl-org.github.io/youtube-dl/supportedsites.html).
+  Technically, I use [yt-dlp](https://github.com/yt-dlp) these days, because it has some additional features and it also fixes problems like buffering with mpv that I face with regular ytdl.